justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Generative-AI.md

 ### About Attention

-Transformers use of attention instead of recurrence to determine context and provides an alternative to RNNs.
+Transformers use of attention instead of recurrence to determine context and relationships in words.
+Transformers provide an alternative to RNNs.
 RNNs are compute intensive since they process words sequentially, Transformers don't process words sequentially and instead process each word independently in parallel by using attention.

 Attention (also referred to as self-attention or intra-attention) is a way to map new information to learned information in order to understand